 A question I am often asked!
-Sucanat (or rapadura) is dried, unrefined cane juice.
-As you can see, looking into my jar of sucant, it is granular, not crystalized.
+Sucanat (or Rapadura) is dried, unrefined cane juice.
+As you can see, looking into my jar of Sucanat, it is granular, not crystalized.

 White sugar is cane juice that has been separated and stripped (and bleached) to pull just the concentrated sugar out.
 Thus it is highly concentrated and has absolutely no nutritional benefit (and many would argue quite a few harmful qualities when consumed regularly).